ericmasiello/synbydesign/src/content/relatedExperience/masteringReactJsVideo.md

 ---
 accomplishments:
-  - "Provide insight and assess the technical accuracy of video content and offer suggestions to improve relevance for an audiences new to React programming"
+  - "Provide insight and assess the technical accuracy of video content and offer suggestions to improve relevance for audiences new to React programming"
 role:
   title: "Technical Reviewer"
   yearFrom: 2015